vercel/next.js/.github/pull_request_template.md

 ### Adding a feature

 - Implements an existing feature request or RFC.
 Make sure the feature request has been accepted for implementation before opening a PR.
-(An issue/discussion must be opened!)
+(A discussion must be opened, see https://github.com/vercel/next.js/discussions/new?category=ideas)
-- Related issues linked using `fixes #number`
+- Related issues/discussions are linked using `fixes #number`
 - e2e tests added (https://github.com/vercel/next.js/blob/canary/contributing/core/testing.md#writing-tests-for-nextjs
 - Documentation added
 - Telemetry added.
 In case of a feature if it's used or not.